derUli/youtube_embed/README.md

 * Provides a function to get embed html from an Youtube URL
 * Fully Reponsive
 * Uses Privacy Enhanced Mode
+* Has two layouts (Embedded Player or linked thumbnail image)

 ## Examples